mbiuki/Phoenix/README.md

 - [Link3](https://youtu.be/-af6N7HLg3Y)

 ## Below is the folder hierarchy
+### Trajecotry
+List of sample trajecotries in different drone modes of operation.
 ### Phoenix folder
 The authentication code that reads traces and tells if the trace is fake or real.
 ### DoS_attack folder